GuidesiOS mDocs Verifier SDKTutorial πŸŽ“

 Tutorial Step 3

-Once the SDK is initialised, the next step is to build the capability for the application to manage certificates.
+Once the SDK is initialized, the next step is to build the capability for the application to manage certificates.

 Tutorial Workflow